chooklii/lichess-hide-rating-extension/README.md

 <b>Focus on your Gameplay and prevent different play based on the Rating of your opponent</b>

-Chrome Browser Extension to hide the opponent rating during games
+Chrome Browser Extension to hide ratings on lichess.org website

 Toggle between Removing and Displaying Lichess Ratings during your Game while keeping all the other information